 If you’d like to be constructive but not as physically active, consider doing things you don’t normally have time for, like organizing.
 Sit down and sort through old paperwork or a junk drawer.
 Look through cookbooks or magazines for new recipes or ones you haven’t tried in a while.

 Finally, you can use this valuable unplugged time to plan for the future.
 Work on your budget or start your meal plan or shopping list for the next week.
 This is also a great time to do an inventory of your nonperishable foods.

 Fun, Creative Activities

 One of the best ways to stay entertained when there is no internet is to have fun.
 For some, this could mean getting creative.
 Try writing a short story or journaling.
 If you need inspiration, read – which is another great way to pass the time.
 Get crafty in ways that aren’t too messy.
 You can knit or crochet, draw or color, scrapbook or make a vision board.

 There are also tons of classic games that don’t require power.
 You can do puzzles or play games like chess, checkers or other board games.
 A simple deck of playing cards can lead to plenty of kid-friendly games like go fish, rummy and slapjack to more adult games like poker.
 If you find yourself on your own, or if no one else wants to play, there are also single-player card games like solitaire and its many variations.

 Depending on the season, sunset can arrive anytime between 5 and 8 p.m. in the Northeast.
 Just because it’s dark doesn’t mean you’ll have nothing to do when the power is out.

-While you can still do many of the tasks listed above with the help of flashlights, lanterns or candles, the following activates take advantage of the dark.
+While you can still do many of the tasks listed above with the help of flashlights, lanterns or candles, the following activities take advantage of the dark.